The gyromagnetic factor of charged rotating black holes in various dimensions from scattering amplitudes: Introduction

-In this work, we reconstruct the far-field behavior of both the metric and the electromagnetic potential for charged, rotating sources by matching the classical limit $(\hbar \to 0)$ of scattering amplitudes in an effective field theory (EFT) of gravity to the PM expansion of classical BH solutions.
-We model the source as a massive, electrically charged spin-$\tfrac{1}{2}$ field, which naturally encodes both mass and angular momentum through its energy-momentum tensor and spin structure.
+Our aim here is to extend the analysis above to charged rotating solutions in arbitrary dimensions.
+Since we are interested in the dipole terms of the solution, we model the source as a massive, electrically charged spin-$\tfrac{1}{2}$ field, which naturally encodes both mass and angular momentum through its energy-momentum tensor and spin structure.
 Beyond minimal coupling, we incorporate a Pauli-type term, that allows us to track how additional operators affect the gravitational and electromagnetic multipolar structure of the solution.
+This is the only non-minimal term that can contribute at dipole order.
 This amplitude-based setup enables us to define a higher-dimensional gyromagnetic factor for BHs and directly compare it with known metrics like Kerr–Newman or CCLP solutions.
 The final outcome is that any possible electrically charged extension of the Myers-Perry solution in $d+1$ dimensions gives a gyromagnetic factor $\mathfrak{g}=(d-1)/(d-2)$.
 From the amplitude point of view, this implies that in higher dimensions one must include a Pauli term and only in $3+1$ dimensions a minimal coupling is sufficient to describe a charged black hole.

 \textbf{Conventions.} We work in the mostly negative signature with $\eta_{0 0} = +1$ and in natural units, $\hbar=c=\varepsilon_0=1$, whereas we keep the gravitational coupling constant $G$ explicit.
 Greek indices are for spacetime components and Latin indices are for space components only, and $d+1$ is the number of spacetime dimensions.